Harrison Nicholls

 About

 I’m a 2023 Steve Jobs Archive Fellow with a B.A. in Computer Science and minor in Music from Reed College.
-I specialize in software, cryptography, theoretical CS, and designing user-centric tools.
+I build research tools and data systems that make complex information accessible — for scientists, policy researchers, and creative practitioners.
+My work spans information retrieval, analytical platforms, security research, and generative creative technologies.

 ToneGram: Grammar-Based Music Composition